-- (1) Enable a variety of housing types with a mix of densities within the zone, including three-storey attached and detached dwellings, and low-rise apartments. - (2) Apply the MDRS across all relevant residential zones in the District Plan except in circumstances where a qualifying matter is relevant (including matters of significance such as historic heritage and the relationship of Māori and their culture and traditions with their ancestral lands, water, sites, wahi tapu, and other taonga). - (3) Encourage development to achieve attractive and safe streets and public open spaces, including by providing for passive surveillance. - (4) Enable housing to be designed to meet the day-to-day needs of residents. - (5) Provide for developments not meeting permitted activity status, while encouraging high-quality developments.
+(1) Enable a variety of housing types with a mix of densities within the zone, including three-storey attached and detached dwellings, and low-rise apartments.

+(2) Apply the MDRS across all relevant residential zones in the District Plan except in circumstances where a qualifying matter is relevant (including matters of significance such as historic heritage and the relationship of Māori and their culture and traditions with their ancestral lands, water, sites, wahi tapu, and other taonga).

+(3) Encourage development to achieve attractive and safe streets and public open spaces, including by providing for passive surveillance.

+(4) Enable housing to be designed to meet the day-to-day needs of residents.

+(5) Provide for developments not meeting permitted activity status, while encouraging high-quality developments.

-In addition to the policies specified above, all relevant overlay, Auckland-wide and zone policies apply in this precinct in addition to the following:
+~~In addition to the policies specified above, a~~All relevant overlay, Auckland-wide and zone policies apply in this precinct in addition to the following:

-- (6) ~~1.
-Require the all subdivision and development to incorporate the structural elements of the Franklin 2 precinct plans to achieve: of framework plans prior to subdivision, the establishment of land use activities or development to ensure that the precinct is developed in a co-ordinated, integrated and comprehensive manner~~ - (a) an integrated block pattern which provides for a range of site sizes, minimises rear lots and promotes street activation; - (b) a network of connected pedestrian and cycleways which follow the internal road network, riparian reserves and open spaces; - (c) a logical north-south local road network which provides the following connections: - (i) Glenbrook Road roundabout to Paerātā train station; - (ii) links to Sim Road to the east; - (iii) links to the identified access points to State Highway 22 to the west; and - (d) an open space network which provides for the ecological and recreational needs of the precinct inclusive of neighbourhood parks and riparian reserves. - (7) ~~3.
-Encourage higher density and mixed use development centred on the public transport network, particularly rail, with pedestrian and cycleway facilities, to provide alternatives to, and reduce dependency on, private motor vehicles as a means of transport.~~ - (8) Enable at least six storey development within the mapped walkable catchment of the Paerātā train station. ~~4.
-Enable medium and high density housing to make efficient use of the land resource while maintaining the reasonable amenity of adjoining lower intensity residential sites and providing high-quality on-site amenity.~~
+(1) 1.
+Require the all subdivision and development to incorporate the structural elements of the Franklin 2 precinct plans to achieve: of framework plans prior to subdivision, the establishment of land use activities or development to ensure that the precinct is developed in a co-ordinated, integrated and comprehensive manner

+(a) an integrated block pattern which provides for a range of site sizes, minimises rear lots and promotes street activation;

+(b) a network of connected pedestrian and cycleways which follow the internal road network, riparian reserves and open spaces;

+(c) a logical north-south local road network which provides the following connections:

+(i) Glenbrook Road roundabout to Paerātā train station;

+(ii) links to Sim Road to the east;

+(iii) links to the identified access points to State Highway 22 to the west; and

+(d) an open space network which provides for the ecological and recreational needs of the precinct inclusive of neighbourhood parks and riparian reserves.

+(2) 3.
+Encourage higher density and mixed use development centred on the public transport network, particularly rail, with pedestrian and cycleway facilities, to provide alternatives to, and reduce dependency on, private motor vehicles as a means of transport.

+(3) Enable at least six storey development within the mapped walkable catchment of the Paerātā train station.

-5. Provide sufficiently flexible development controls to provide for a range of living situations to accommodate extended families, sub-tenancies and multiple units in a dwelling that will foster quality long-term density outcomes including the opportunity for the provision of habitable roof space.
+4. Enable medium and high density housing to make efficient use of the land resource while maintaining the reasonable amenity of adjoining lower intensity residential sites and providing high quality on-site amenity.
+5. Provide sufficiently flexible development controls to provide for a range of living situations to accommodate extended families, sub tenancies and multiple units in a dwelling that will foster quality long term density outcomes including the opportunity for the provision of habitable roof space.
 6. Enable activities for the local convenience needs of the surrounding residential area, including local retail, commercial services, office, food and beverage and small scale supermarkets.
 7. Discourage large scale commercial activity that would adversely affect the: - a) retention and establishment of a mix of activities in the local centre; - b) function, vitality or amenity of the Pukekohe Town Centre zone; - c) safe and efficient operation of the transport network.